-- Use critical thinking skills and primary texts to write letters, dialogue, presentations, and other assignments using examples and arguments from books and plays studied in class - Create a Facebook page for an author like Shakespeare - Create a digital narrative illustrating the differences between English language in Chaucer's time and the present - Add a voiceover to a map of different regions of the United States, illustrating how pronunciation changes throughout the region
+- Write proposals and prepare presentations and other academic writing using primary and secondary texts - Prepare a biocritical essay on an author and the author's work - Add a voiceover to a map of different regions of the United States, illustrating how pronunciation changes throughout the region

 A degree with a major in English requires the successful completion of 120 credits of coursework, including 33 credits for the major; 41 credits in general education requirements; and 46 credits in the minor, electives, and other degree requirements.
 At least 17 credits in the major must be earned in upper-level courses (numbered 300 or above).
 See p.
-65 for information on overall degree requirements.
+66 for information on overall degree requirements.

-ENGL 240 Introduction to Fiction, Poetry, and Drama (3)

-ENGL 281 Standard English Grammar (3)

-ENGL 303 Critical Approaches to Literature (3)

-ENGL 386 History of the English Language (3)

-or any upper-level ENGL course

-ENGL 310 Renaissance Literature (3)

-ENGL 311 17th- and 18th-Century British Literature (3)

-or any upper-level ENGL course

-ENGL 312 19th-Century British Literature (3)

-or any upper-level ENGL course

-ENGL 430 American Literature: Discovery to 1914 (3)

-ENGL 433 Modern American Literature: 1914-1945 (3)

-ENGL 441 Postmodern American Literature:

-1945 to 1999 (3)

-or any upper-level ENGL course

-ENGL 495 Advanced Seminar in English Language,

-Literature, and Writing (3)
+ENGL 240 Introduction to Fiction, Poetry, and Drama (3) ENGL 281 Standard English Grammar (3) ENGL 303 Critical Approaches to Literature (3) ENGL 386 History of the English Language (3) or any upper-level ENGL course ENGL 310 Renaissance Literature (3) ENGL 311 17th- and 18th-Century British Literature (3) or any upper-level ENGL course ENGL 312 19th-Century British Literature (3) or any upper-level ENGL course ENGL 430 American Literature: Discovery to 1914 (3) ENGL 433 Modern American Literature: 1914-1945 (3) ENGL 441 Postmodern American Literature: 1945 to 1999 (3) or any upper-level ENGL course ENGL 495 Advanced Seminar in English Language, Literature, and Writing (3)